Jianhao Zhang

 Boulder, CO, USA

 Clouds have fascinated humanity for millennia with their everchanging shapes, colors, and textures.
-Beyond their beauty, clouds are fundamental to Earth’s climate system, influencing both the hydrological cycle (via precipitation) and global energy balance through their reflective (cooling) and heat-trapping (warming) properties.
-The processes that govern cloud behavior span from microscopic droplet formation to the evolution of weather systems hundreds of kilometers across, making cloud one of the least constrained wildcards in predicting weather and climate.
+Beyond their beauty, clouds are fundamental to Earth’s climate system, shaping both the hydrological cycle through precipitation and the global energy balance through their reflective (cooling) and heat-trapping (warming) properties.
+The processes governing cloud behavior span an extraordinary range of scales—from microscopic droplet formation to the evolution of weather systems hundreds of kilometers across—making clouds one of the least constrained components in predicting weather and climate.

 news